kschwab at lisc.org

 Lisa joined LISC in 2007.
 She oversees the local HUD Section 4 grant program, addressing the compliance requirements, payment disbursements and site visits for the sub-recipients.
 Lisa enjoys gardening, graphic editing and NFL.

 Program Assistant, Lending and Portfolio Management

 Amy joined LISC in June 2013 as AmeriCorps VISTA member with two years of experience in public opinion research and business community engagement in Michigan and Ohio.
 In her current role, Amy evaluates loan proposals and provides direct assistance to borrowers throughout the loan term.
 She also manages the loan portfolio of this office.
 Amy graduated with a B.S. in Mathematics and Economics from University of Michigan, Ann Arbor, and received her credit training from NDC's Economic Development Finance Training program.

 jhumphries at lisc.org

 Jasmine joined LISC in November 2014 and is serving a year as an AmeriCorps VISTA member.
 A native of the Avondale community, she is the first alum of the Avondale Youth Council.
-She is currently pursuing a B.A. in Economics from University of Cincinnati with a minor in Business Analytics.
+She has a B.A. in Economics from University of Cincinnati with a minor in Business Analytics.
 Jasmine is also a yoga teacher and holistic health coach focusing in Ayurveda and meditation, striving to make yoga more accessible to all.